Stafford Borough Council leader Mike Heenan asked to resign

-"I will state again that I've never been involved in a meeting where I haven't declared an interest when I had to."'Caught out'
+"I will state again that I've never been involved in a meeting where I haven't declared an interest when I had to."

 Council rules mean councillors must publicly declare all companies they work for or own a part of and any employment or vocation carried on for profit or gain.